 When you attend the Muslim marriage ceremonies in Tanzania, you will often encounter this food with tea and soft drinks.

 Tanzanian cuisine has great dishes and spices.
-When referring to common ingredients in Tanzanian cuisine, it is impossible not to mention coconut, bananas, beans, and meat of livestock.
-Tanzania has the largest amount of livestocks in Africa.
+When referring to common ingredients in Tanzanian cuisine, it is impossible not to mention coconut, bananas, beans, and meat.
+Tanzania has the largest livestock in Africa.

 Therefore, beef, goat, and chicken are indispensable components in Tanzanian dishes.
 These meat foods of this country have tasty flavors and are the top choices for dinner and lunch to supplement the protein in the body.